esteil/atvfiles/trunk/README.txt

 * Fix file deletion not deleting all stack segments and metadata.
 * Add `EnterAutomatically` preference to automatically enter ATVFiles at boot.
 * Add `ShowFileIcons` preference to hide the playlist/stack icons in the listing.
+* Switch to BRImageManager for background image (cover art) loading.

 ### 0.5.1 (273) October 15, 2007